amal-joby/js-notes/README.md

-# Javascript Notes
+# My Notes
-This repository contains the javascript notes for beginners for future reference.
+This repository contains the notes for beginners for future reference.